The Benefits of a Central AC Unit

 Condensate Drain Line

-If the line that drains condensation is clogged with mold, algae, snails, or bugs, it can’t flush away the water that’s collected by your evaporator coil during cooling.
-This can lead to flooding in your basement, water damage in your home, as well as mold and mildew growth.
-To prevent this from happening the float switch close to your indoor evaporator coil will shut off the system when it determines that the drain line is clogged.
+If the line that drains condensation is blocked by algae, mold, snails, or bugs the line won’t flush out the water that is collected by your evaporator coil in cooling.
+This could lead to flooding of your basement, water damage in your home, as well as mold and mildew growth.
+In order to prevent this, the float switch located near the indoor evaporator will stop the system when it detects that the drain line is clogged.

 Explore More